-The aquaregia extractable Pb was slightly in FeSO4 applied decreased soils in comparison with control.
-This decreasing trend was observed for the four crops irrespective of the crop type.
-The concentrations of Pb slightly decreased in FeSO4 treated soil with it being higher in 2.5% amended (treated) pot (Table 7).
+The aquaregia extractable Pb was slightly in FeSO4 applied soils in decreased comparison with control.
+This decreasing trend was observed for the four irrespective of the crop type. concentrations of Pb slightly decreased in FeSO4 treated soil with it being higher in 2.5% amended (treated) pot (Table 7).
 The decrease might be due to adsorption of Pb into Fe oxides and also due to the uptake of the metal by crops in FeSO4 treated soil.